Romanian philosophy: The Epoch of Charles I (Carol I)

-Ioan Pop Florantin, a doctor of philosophy of the University of Vienna, taught philosophy in several high-schools in Iași.
-He authored several books on logic, psychology, and general philosophy, as well as the first Romania treatise on aesthetics (1874).
-He advanced also a personal conception called "the universal consecutionism", a kind of materialistic process metaphysics.
-From this position he summoned "the true Einstein" to the "tribunal of logic" towards the end of his life.
+Ioan Pop Florantin, studied philosophy and philology at the University of Vienna, taught philosophy in several high-schools in Iași.
+He authored several books on logic, psychology, and general philosophy, as well as the first Romania treatise on aesthetics.
+He advanced also a personal conception called "the universal consecutionism", according to which nothing is at it appears at a certain moment, but a sequence of actions that we perceive as activities, rather than static concepts.

-Prince Grigore Sturdza (1821–1901) was a learned man, who had philosophical preoccupations.
-He published some philosophical works in French, among which Les lois fondamentales de l'Univers(1891) is the most important.
-The book's subject-matter is chiefly the astronomy, or the scientific cosmology, which eventually serves as a basis for metaphysical speculations.
+Prince Grigore Sturdza (1821–1901) published some philosophical works in French, of which Les lois fondamentales de l'Univers (1891) is the most important.
+The book's subject-matter is primarily astronomy, or scientific cosmology, which eventually served as a basis for metaphysical speculations.

-Outside the borders of the Principality, later Kingdom, of Romania, we can notice the activity of Vasile Lucaciu (1852–1922), from Maramures, a northern part of Transylvania.
-Of Greek-catholic confession, he studied at Rome where he obtained his doctorate in theology and philosophy.
+Outside the borders of the Principality, later Kingdom, of Romania,Vasile Lucaciu (1852–1922), of Greek-catholic confession, studied at Rome where he obtained his doctorate in theology and philosophy.
 He is the author of a Thomist philosophical system, Institutions of Philosophy, published between 1881 and 1884 in three volumes: Logic (1881), Metaphysics (1882), and Moral Philosophy (1884).